Tech-at-DU/Core-Git-GitHub/ReadMe.md

 **Clone vs Fork**

 There are 3 ways to create a repository.
 One is by creating it on our own, to start a new project.
-But if we want to use an already existing project we can go in two directions: Clone or Fork.
+But if we want to use an already existing project we can go in two directions: *Clone* or *Fork*.

 - A fork is a copy of a repository that allows you to freely experiment with changes without affecting the original project.
 - A connection exists between your fork and the original repository itself.